 - Whatever you do, please do not hitchhike and avoid wandering around isolated areas.
 It’s best to hop in a taxi or Uber (only in big cities).
 Alternatively, ask your accommodation which areas are safe to explore on foot.

-Research & Plan Properly
+Research & Plan Properly for your trip

 Whenever I plan a trip I always spend hours researching places I want to see, things I want to do and even food I want to try.
 Investing in a good guide book, like this Lonely Planet South Africa and reading up as much as possible online can go a long way in making your trip stress-free and more enjoyable.